 Still, the role of the submarine in Germany’s prosecution of the war shouldn’t be overlooked.
 At the War’s beginning, the Kaisermarine only had twenty operational U-boats and the entire sub fleet would never grow particularly large.
 For such a small force. the damage they inflicted was vastly disproportional to their numbers.
 In four years, a relative handful of U-boats sank almost 5,000 ships totaling nearly 13 million tons while losing less than 200 of their own number.
 I think most commanders in history would like to have a 25:1 kill ratio.

-Love y’all, and keep those feet clean!
+Well, that’s it for this week.
+Love y’all and keep your feet clean!